 Homeowners who live in the south have to deal with sandy soils and hot temperatures.
 As such, they need a type of grass that can handle the heat and dry spells.
-Bahiagrass is a grass native to South America and is favored due to its resistant nature and fast growth.
-Bahiagrass can handle hot climates and still manages to look good.
+Bahia grass is a grass native to South America and is favored due to its resistant nature and fast growth.
+Bahia grass can handle hot climates and still manages to look good.
 It also produces healthy, thriving lawns in a wide range of soil conditions.

-Planting Bahia Grass Seed
+How to Plant Bahia Grass Seed

 Next, add a layer of fertilizer rich with nitrogen and potassium.
 If you have a soil testing kit, test the soil and make sure that the pH levels are between 5.5 and 6.5.
 Add about 1 inch of fertilizers and mix it with the existing soil with the rake.

-Using a broadcast spreader, spread the Bahiagrass and apply 1 pound of seed per 100 square feet of lawn.
+Now it's time to plan your bahia grass seed.
+Using a broadcast spreader, spread the grass seed evenly.
+You'll want to apply 1 pound of seed per 100 square feet of lawn.
 Rake the soil again to mix the seed and topsoil together in an even mixture.

-Bahiagrass is active during the summer months when it turns a bright green.
+Bahia grass is active during the summer months when it turns a bright green.
 When the cold months come in, the grass goes dormant, and it turns a dark brown or tan color.
-However, once environmental stressors subside, Bahiagrass can bounce back quickly.
+However, once environmental stressors subside, bahia grass can bounce back quickly.
 If maintained properly, it will go dormant in the winter and then spring back to life in the summer and start growing again.

-Bahiagrass will also grow thicker if you keep up a regular watering and fertilizer schedule.
+Bahia grass will also grow thicker if you keep up a regular watering and fertilizer schedule.